Grady Judd: Career

 In 1972, Judd started working for the Polk County Sheriff's Office (PCSO) as a dispatcher.
 As the first employee under the age of 21 in the department, he was required to get his father to purchase his ammunition.
 At age 27, he attained the rank of captain, supervising 44 employees, all of whom were older than he.
 He was elected as the sheriff of Polk County in 2004, and re-elected in 2008, 2012, and 2016.

 In the 2020 election campaign, Judd ran unopposed.
 He was re-elected with over 80% of the vote in 2024 to a sixth term, becoming the first sheriff in Polk County to serve that many terms.
 Judd served as an adjunct professor at the University of South Florida and Florida Southern College.

 Judd served as president of the Florida Sheriffs Association (2013–2014) and president of the Major County Sheriffs of America (2018–2019).
 He is a commissioner on the Marjory Stoneman Douglas High School Public Safety Commission.
 Judd has served as an active member and Paul Harris Fellow of the Bartow Rotary Club since 1994, and as a member of the board of directors for the club from 1996 until 1999.

 Judd gained publicity as a sheriff with his "tell it how it is" demeanor.
 In 2006, after a traffic stop resulted in a deputy and his K-9 dog shot and killed, deputies shot and killed the suspect, shooting him 68 times.
 Asked by a reporter about the number of shots, Judd responded, "That's all the bullets we had, or we would have shot him more."

 In 2020, Judd was appointed by U.S. president Donald Trump to serve a three-year term on the Coordinating Council on Juvenile Justice and Delinquency Prevention.

 While the office of sheriff in Polk County is non-partisan, Judd frequently endorses Republican political candidates.
 In a 2022 news conference, Judd referred to Republican Florida governor Ron DeSantis as the "greatest governor in the United States of America."

 In 2024, controversy emerged over allegations that PCSO detectives under his supervision dismissed reports of child sexual abuse, failing to take the victims’ claims seriously.
 Reports suggest that detectives, rather than investigating these claims thoroughly, accused some victims of lying, leading to charges against juveniles for false reporting while their alleged abusers remained free.
 Following additional evidence and further testimonies, some of these abusers have since been convicted, and sentences for lying have been overturned.

 In October 2024, a PCSO detective received a letter of retraining over the handling of a child sexual abuse report and was ordered to complete online training regarding interviews and interrogations.

+A lawsuit was filed in October 2025 against Judd and the Polk County police department after a child sexual abuse victim was allegedly made to claim that the allegations were false and apologize to her rapist who was later found guilty after she was returned to his care.